sg-s/movie-analyser/README.md

 ## The solution

-`movieAnalyser` is a barebones MATLAB class that acts as a horribly slow movie player.
+`movieAnalyser` is a barebones MATLAB class that, in its simplest form, acts as a movie player.
 But the nice thing is that it comes with a `pause` button, as well as `next` and `previous` buttons.
 Drop your image analysis code in the region indicated, and suddenly you've got a way to step through your horribly complicated image analysis pipeline, and even go back in time.

 Debugging got a lot simpler, and you can spend more time writing actually useful code.